DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Results and Analysis

 \subsubsection{Effectiveness of MRC}

-We conduct various experiments with and without the UNet blocks with MRC in Table~\ref{tab: customized-generation} For \textit{DreamAudio-UNet}, the input dimension is extended four times to undertake both denoised latent and reference latent to align the process of MRC.
-The results illustrate that the proposed system with basic UNet structures exhibits significant performance degradation among all the metrics.
-In addition, the comparison between \textit{DreamAudio-SEncoder} and \textit{DreamAudio} indicates that the use of two groups of encoder blocks for encoding and feature extraction helps improve performance.
+We conducted various experiments with and without the external feature extraction path from the MRC module in Table~\ref{tab: customized-generation}.
+For \textit{DreamAudio-UNet}, the input of the generator module is a concatenation of general latent input and three VAE latent features of the reference audios.
+The results show that DreamAudio with only basic UNet structures exhibits significant performance degradation in all metrics.
+In addition, the comparison between \textit{DreamAudio-SEncoder} and \textit{DreamAudio} indicates that the use of two groups of encoder blocks for encoding and feature extraction helps improve the overall performance.